-Electric elements in new ovens often have a factory coating, such as an oil, that protects the elements during storage.
-The coating usually burns off when the device is turned on the first time.
+Electric elements in new ovens often have a factory coating, such as oil, that protects the elements during storage.
+The coating usually burns off when the device is turned on for the first time.
 There may even be a noticeable amount of smoke.
 New ovens can also smell from other internal parts, such as insulation or adhesives used during manufacturing.
 Sometimes the first use of an oven helps cure adhesives and other materials.
-Appliance manufacturers often recommend cleaning the over racks (and sometimes the entire oven interior) with soap and water, then heating the oven for 30 minutes or more to burn off factory coatings.
-This is a common subject of FAQs on manufacturers' websites, so check there if you have any questions.
+Appliance manufacturers often recommend cleaning the oven racks (and sometimes the entire oven interior) with soap and water, then heating the oven for 30 minutes or more to burn off factory coatings.

 Food and Grease

 Most electric ovens have two heating elements.
 One is a bake element at the bottom of the oven, and the other is a preheat/broiler element at the top of the oven.
 Preheat/broiler elements can get grease splatter from food, but it's much more common to have food spill onto the bake element below.

 Small amounts of grease and food usually burn off in a few minutes, while large spills or chunks of food can easily ignite and flame up, creating a fire hazard.
 If your oven is smoking from food that's created a small fire, turn off the oven and put out the flame with a handful of salt, or use an appropriate type of fire extinguisher.